Around the World in 90 Days

 The rest of the time we stayed in hotels and motels.
 We had no hotel reservations in any city.
 Our plan was a bit skewed, but fitting for those times.
 All airports used to have a big lighted panel with a separate window assigned to every reputed hotel.
 The hotels would display some pictures of the property with the current room rate.
 If you liked a hotel, you were supposed to call them from a telephone hanging on the hook and get your booking confirmed.
 It may look weird now, but it used to be the most convenient, cheapest, and safest way to make a hotel booking after landing in the city.

-It has been thirty years, but I can never forget my first sight of the stunning Niagara Falls, or the gorgeous Mount Fuji or the iconic Twin Towers.
+It has been thirty years, but I can never forget my first sight of the stunning Niagara Falls, or the gorgeous Mount Fuji, or the iconic Twin Towers.
 I was completely dazzled.
-I remember I visited each and every amusement park that I came across, including the Disney World.
-In India, we were starved of amusement parks and I was really enamored by the thrilling rides.
+I remember I visited each and every amusement park that I came across, including Disney World.
+In India, we were starved of amusement parks, and thrilling rides really enamored me.
 As a vegetarian, we faced lots of issues, but the homestays made it much easier to face the frequent droughts.
 We mostly survived on Pizzas, French fries, ice cream, and yogurt – not the healthiest of options but the healthy food fad was not an obsession till that time.

 After reaching London, we took a break of 15 days and stayed there with my sister-in-law.
 Our friends went back to India as they had a small kid.
 From now onwards, it was just the two of us.
 It was time to shop and buy some gifts for people back home.
 In that ‘era’, you could not return from a foreign trip without appropriate gifts for every family member.
 I fell in love with London and it continues to be one of my favorite cities even now.